-Follow all the Bundesliga news, live action, previews, reviews and transfer updates @ Sportskeeda.com
+Follow all the Bundesliga news, Bundesliga live action, Match previews, Match reviews and transfer updates at Sportskeeda.com

 Founded in 1963, the Bundesliga is perhaps one of the most unique leagues in Europe.
 Because of the ownership model – 50+1 – the clubs can’t be owned by private organisations.
 The rules means the clubs’ members still have a majority stake at the club.
 Though the rule is changing, there are still quite a few clubs, including Borussia Dortmund, who are very vocal supporters of the not getting rid of the unique rule.